Skip to main content

 • Physical and Financial Hedges

-4:00-5:00 pmTHE PROCESS OF DETERMINING REVENUE REQUIREMENTS: Instructor, Larry Blank
+4:00-5:00 pmTHE PROCESS OF DETERMINING REVENUE REQUIREMENTS: Instructor, Wendy Robbins

 • Rate Base, Expenses, Taxes, Depreciation and Net Operating Income